Heavy Neutral Leptons -- Advancing into the PeV domain: Phenomenology of cLFV processes

 \subsection{Asymptotic behaviour of branching ratios}

-Using the formulas defined in appendix~\ref{app:loop_functions}, we can extract the behaviour of branching ratios~(\ref{eq:3l}--\ref{eq:mu_e_conversion}) for large masses $x=(M_N/m_W)^2\gg1$.
+Using the formulas defined in Appendix~\ref{app:loop_functions}, we can extract the behaviour of branching ratios~(\ref{eq:3l}--\ref{eq:mu_e_conversion}) for large masses $x=(M_N/m_W)^2\gg1$.

-It must be noted that we have only considered the leading terms in $x$ for each power of ${U}_\mathrm{tot}$ in equations~(\ref{eq:asymptotic_3l}--\ref{eq:asymptotic_muon_conversion}), there are additional powers of $x$ that are not completely negligible and should be taken into consideration when doing any calculation regarding them.
+We have only considered the leading terms in $x$ for each power of ${U}_\mathrm{tot}$ in equations~(\ref{eq:asymptotic_3l}--\ref{eq:asymptotic_muon_conversion}), there are additional powers of $x$ that are not negligible and should be taken into consideration when doing any calculation regarding them.

-Equations~(\ref{eq:3l_2}--\ref{eq:3l_3}) also show a similar asymptotic behaviour to that of ~(\ref{eq:3l}), as they also have contributions coming from $Z$-penguins and HNL box diagrams.
-The decays these formulas could describe, ($\tau\to\mu\mu e,\tau\to ee\mu$) are not as constrained as muon decays and were, therefore, not examined as thoroughly, but they do offer an interesting opportunity to probe all mixing angles since these decays require HNLs to couple to all lepton flavours.
+Equations~(\ref{eq:3l_2}--\ref{eq:3l_3}) also show a similar asymptotic behaviour to that of~(\ref{eq:3l}), as they also have contributions coming from $Z$-penguins and HNL box diagrams.
+The decays these formulas describe ($\tau\to\mu\mu e,\tau\to ee\mu$) are not as constrained as muon decays and were not examined, but they do offer an interesting opportunity to probe all mixing angles since these decays require HNLs to couple to all lepton flavors.